• Is fluoride-free

 Fluoride is the typical ingredient in toothpaste for anti-cavity protection, but hydroxyapatite is becoming a more popular toothpaste alternative, as HAp toothpaste has been found to increase the dentin hardness of a tooth more than fluoroapatite, which forms when fluoride remineralizes a tooth.

 However, just because you are interested in using a toothpaste with HAp, doesn't mean you have to give up fluoride — these two ingredients are safe to use together, with fluoride's primary role to get rid of bacteria, and hydroxyapatite stopping the bacteria from sticking to your teeth, while helping with the remineralization process.

 There are various benefits of using a toothpaste with hydroxyapatite, namely remineralization of enamel, cavity protection, and sensitivity relief — let's go over them now.

 One of the primary benefits of HAp toothpaste is that it contains ingredients that help remineralize tooth enamel, meaning it is a great alternative for people with concerns about fluorosis.

 To be clear, once enamel has been eroded, it won't grow back.
 But, with HAp you can put lost minerals back into the enamel you still have left — this is the process of remineralization.

 When you remineralize your teeth, you help protect them against sensitivity and decay.

-Toothpaste with HAp forms a protective layer around your teeth that protects against bacteria and enamel-eating acid.
+HAp toothpaste increases the source of calcium in the saliva, which benefits the tooth in highly acidic diets.
+Toothpaste with HAp, such as HiSmile PAP+whitening toothpaste, also forms a protective layer around your teeth that protects against bacteria and enamel-eating acid.